cfjedimaster/raymondcamden2018/_posts/2016/03/22/2016-03-22-the-cordova-browser-platform.md

 **Another Important Warning!!** If you get this error:

 <pre><code class="language-markup">
-Refused to load media from 'blob:http%3A//localhost%3A8000/d62e77b1-8354-4f25-abd2-f0634de5a4f5' because it violates the following Content Security Policy directive: "media-src *".
+Refused to load media from 'blob:http{% raw %}%3A//localhost%{% endraw %}3A8000/d62e77b1-8354-4f25-abd2-f0634de5a4f5' because it violates the following Content Security Policy directive: "media-src *".
 </code></pre>

 You will need to edit the CSP definition in index.html to specifically allow for blob URLs under `media-src`.
 Here is mine: